rose-compiler/rose/docs/CMakeModernizationPlan.md

 ### 9. Expose Feature Detection Variables

-**Current state:** External projects have no standardized way to detect which features ROSE was compiled with (binary analysis, specific language frontends, etc.).
+**Current state:** External projects have no standardized way to detect which features ROSE was configured with (binary analysis, specific language frontends, etc.).

 **Proposed change:** Export CMake variables like `Rose_ENABLE_BINARY_ANALYSIS`, `Rose_ENABLE_C`, etc. that downstream projects can query to determine available functionality.

 **Benefits:**
 - Projects can conditionally enable features based on ROSE's capabilities